When you log into ClearScore, you can see what’s currently affecting your credit score under the section of your ‘Report’ tab.

-Bankruptcies, County Court Judgments (CCJs), Individual Voluntary Arrangements (IVAs) – any bankruptcies, CCJs or IVAs on your report will negatively impact your credit score because you’ll appear less likely to pay back any credit or loans.
+- Public information - Any Bankruptcies, County Court Judgments (CCJs) or Individual Voluntary Arrangements (IVAs) on your report will negatively impact your credit score, as you’ll appear less likely to pay back any credit.

-Short-lived credit accounts - If all your credit accounts have only been open for a short time this can lower your credit score as it suggests instability.
-Your score may also go down when an account is closed and/or removed from your report because the average age of your accounts will decrease
+- Short-lived credit accounts - If all of your credit accounts have only been open for a short time, this can lower your credit score as it suggests instability and a lack of experience with credit.